top of page

 • You can always use any .WAV audio in our packs to make your own instruments with.

-Where to keep stuff.
+Where to keep our files.

 • First, you should UNZIP your downloaded files and store them somewhere you'll remember.